 What is lactulose?

-Lactulose (brand names: Cephulac®, Kristalose®, Generlac®, Constulose®, Enulose®) is a disaccharide (sugar) laxative and ammonia reducer, used to reduce blood ammonia levels during liver dysfunction.
-It can also be used to soften the stools and to treat constipation.
+Lactulose (brand names Cephulac®, Kristalose®, Generlac®, Constulose®, Enulose®) is a disaccharide (sugar) laxative and ammonia reducer.
+It is used off label (extra label) in cats, dogs, birds, and reptiles to reduce blood ammonia levels during liver dysfunction, to soften the stool, and to treat constipation.

 How is lactulose given?